lebpac/lebpac.github.io/programs.md

 - October 3 to December 12 + a concert (date to be announced)
 - $132, 11 sessions (financial assitance available)
 - [Registration link](https://vems.ca/signup.html)
+- Try before you buy & bring a buddy available!
+- For questions contact Rob at <president@vems.ca>

 #### 🏀 RBL Basketball (Gym)
 - Grades 2 to 4